johnwlittle/KANBI/README.md

 1. Clone or download this repository
 2. Open `index.html` in your web browser
 3. Start organizing your tasks!
+4. For the best experience, disable your browser's download confirmation popups:
+   - **Chrome**: Go to Settings → Downloads and turn off "Ask where to save each file before downloading"
+   - **Firefox**: Go to Settings/Preferences → General → Files and Applications and uncheck "Always ask you where to save files"
+   - **Edge**: Go to Settings → Downloads and turn off "Ask me what to do with each download"
+   - **Safari**: Go to Safari → Preferences → General and uncheck "Show downloads window when downloading files"

+**Note:** KANBI automatically saves backups to your browser's default download folder.
+Check this location periodically to find your auto-saved files (typically named `KANBI_Board_YYYY-MM-DD_HHMM.json`).

 No installation, dependencies, or server required.